AIDY-F2N/setpodnet-scheduler/README.md

 - Creating a Kind cluster configuration with a specific node setup.
 - Deploying the setpodnet-scheduler into the newly created Kind cluster.
-- Deploying an application consisting of two pods within this cluster, utilizing the setpodnet-scheduler for pod management.
+- Deploying an application consisting of three pods within this cluster, utilizing the setpodnet-scheduler for pod management.

 1. If you already have a cluster, you can skip this step.
 Begin by setting up a YAML configuration file (`cluster-config.yaml`) for the Kind cluster, specifying the required node roles.